-For last three years I am following a blog written by an American woman, who just about then relocated to Italy.
-She lives in Florence and her almost daily posts about italian customs, shops, museums and a way of living there are fascinating.
-Next to Rome, Florence is the city probably with most of history and art objects pertaining to Western culture.
+For the last three years, I have been following a blog written by an American woman, who just about then relocated to Italy.
+She lives in Florence and her almost daily posts about Italian customs, shops, museums and a way of living there are fascinating.
+Next to Rome, Florence is the city probably with the most history and art objects pertaining to Western culture.
 I enjoyed, and still do, all her stories about local events in Italy.

-But recently she visited US and wrote, how foreign she feels in the country of her birth.
-There are differences in a way of living and she doesn’t like, what she sees in the US.
+But recently, she visited the US and wrote, how foreign she feels in the country of her birth.
+There are differences in a way of living, and she doesn’t like, what she sees in the US.
 Here are the reasons in order of mention:

 – air conditioning is too cold,